Local government reorganisation and devolution

 The government thinks that new unitary authorities should provide services for around 500,000 people.
 They think that new Strategic Authorities should cover around 1.5 million people.

-Exactly what this looks like for Staffordshire and Stoke-on-Trent has not been agreed at this early stage.
+Exactly what this looks like for Staffordshire and Stoke-on-Trent has not been agreed at this stage.

 Town or parish councils will not be affected structurally by the changes.

-On 27 February 2025, we published an outline proposal which was considered by Cabinet Members at a meeting on 5 March.
-This was approved and will now be taken to a meeting of Full Council on 13 March.
+On 27 February 2025, the council's outline proposal was considered by Cabinet Members at a meeting on 5 March.
+This was approved and was taken to a meeting of Full Council on 13 March.

-On 21 March 2025, we submitted our proposal as part of an interim plan for local government reorganisation to government.
+On 21 March 2025, we submitted an outline proposal as part of an interim plan for local government reorganisation to government.

 Read The Staffordshire Leaders’ Board interim plan for local government reorganisation (238 KB)